Global solvability in a higher-dimensional chemotaxis system for Alopecia Areata: Nonlinear proliferation versus logistic degradation: Introduction

-The reminder of this paper is structured as follows.
+The remainder of this paper is structured as follows.
 In Section 2, we review some preliminary results that are essential to our subsequent analysis.
 In Section 3, we shall show the global solvability of the model \eqref{model} under two distinct logistic damping roles via testing procedure and the maximal Sobolev regularity argument.
-In the case of $r_{1}=r_{2}=2$ and $\min\{\mu_{1},\mu_{1}\}>\mu^{\ast}$, we raise the \emph{a prior} estimates of solutions from $L^{1}(\Omega)\rightarrow L^{\frac{N}{2}}(\Omega)\rightarrow L^{\frac{N}{2}+\varepsilon}(\Omega)\rightarrow L^{p}(\Omega)$ (for any $p>1$) by means of a crucial auxiliary Lemma \ref{a}. (see Lemma \ref{lemmaLp}).
+In the case of $r_{1}=r_{2}=2$ and $\min\{\mu_{1},\mu_{2}\}>\mu^{\ast}$, we raise the \emph{a priori} estimates of solutions from $L^{1}(\Omega)\rightarrow L^{\frac{N}{2}}(\Omega)\rightarrow L^{\frac{N}{2}+\varepsilon}(\Omega)\rightarrow L^{p}(\Omega)$ (for any $p>1$) by means of a crucial auxiliary Lemma \ref{a}. (see Lemmas \ref{lemmaLp0} and \ref{lemmaLp}).
 In the case of $r_{i}>2$ ($i=1,2$), we develop $L^{p}$-estimate of $u$ and $L^{q}$-estimate of $v$ by leveraging the characteristic of generalized logistic source (see Lemma \ref{p-q}).
-These estimates unable us to derive the boundedness results according to a Moser-type iterative argument.
+These estimates enable us to derive the boundedness results according to a Moser-type iterative argument.
 Section 4 is devoted to proving the global existence of weak solution in the sense of Definition \ref{weak solution}.
 First, we employ the standard $L^{p}$ testing procedure to establish the global solvability of the regularized problem \eqref{weak model} in the classical sense (see Lemma \ref{W3}).
-Based on some $\varepsilon$-independent estimates, we further obtain essential spatio-temporal estimates and derive several regularity results for time derivatives (see Lemmas \ref{W2} and \ref{W4}), which allow us to prove specific compactness properties via a Aubin-Lions type lemma.
+Based on some $\varepsilon$-independent estimates, we further obtain essential spatial-temporal estimates and derive several regularity results for time derivatives (see Lemmas \ref{W2} and \ref{W4}), which allow us to prove specific compactness properties via an Aubin-Lions type lemma.
 Finally, we complete the proof of Theorem \ref{theorem2} through an appropriate limit procedure.\\ \textbf{Notations.} Throughout this paper, various positive constants are denoted by $C$, $C_{\ast}$, $C_{\ast\ast}$ or $C_{i}$ $(i=1, 2, \cdot\cdot\cdot)$.
 Moreover, we omit the spatial integration symbol $dx$ for brevity.